madsh0402/Forecasting-energy-consumption-in-Denmark/Data/Energy/Markdown/Energy Data.md

 <p>5 rows × 26 columns</p>
 </div>

 Here you can see the last 5 observations of the dataset, which contains 319726 observations.
 However, there are 2 observations for each time point because there is one observation for each electricity network (DK1 and DK2).
-These can now be summed to get the consumption for all of Denmark for every hour from 2005-03-25 23:00:00 to 2023-04-10 00:00:00, and cut off all other variables except `HourDK` and `GrossConsumptionMWh`.
+These can now be summed to get the consumption for all of Denmark for every hour from 2005-03-25 23:00:00 to 2023-04-10 00:00:00, and cut off all other variables except HourDK and GrossConsumptionMWh.

 <div>
 <table border="1" class="dataframe">
   <thead>